 Where can I access reputable information about Coronavirus (COVID-19) for Hamilton County, Tennessee?

 Someone at work (my supervisor, coworker, one of my staff, etc.) was tested for COVID-19.
-Can the Health Department tell me their negative or positive test result?
+Can the Health Department tell me their test result?

 No. This information is private health information and cannot be shared with anyone other than the patient that was tested.
 It is up to the person who was tested to disclose this information.

 I have an employee whose partner/household member tested positive for COVID-19.
 Does my employee have to quarantine?
 If so, for how long?

 If your employee is not a “critical infrastructure” worker:

 “Non-essential” workers should stay home and quarantine for 14 days, starting from their last date of contact with the person who is positive.
 For persons living in the same household with that person, this date may not be until the person who is positive has completed their 10 day period of isolation.
 If they develop symptoms during this quarantine period, they are encouraged to get tested as soon as possible and continue to stay home until test results are available.
 If the results are negative and their symptoms resolve, they may return to work when the quarantine period has ended.
 The exact dates and time periods required will be determined by the Health Department.